 First jointly managed managed Marine Park in Western Australia

-The quality and biological diversity of the marine environment in Lalang-garram / Camden Sound Marine Park is significantly due to the traditional care it has received over thousands of years from its Traditional Owners.
+The quality and biological diversity of the marine environment in Lalang-garram/Camden Sound Marine Park is significantly due to the traditional care it has received over thousands of years from its Traditional Owners.
 The joint management of the marine park by Dambimangari (and other Traditional Owners where appropriate) and the state government will ensure that the quality and condition of the marine environment is enhanced, and its cultural significance to Aboriginal people is both recognised and protected.
-You can find out more about Dambimangari, their heritage, culture and community at their website.

 Indeed, the aspirations of the traditional owners for the Camden Sound area are reflected in the name chosen for the park – Lalang-garram.
 This is a Worrorra word meaning “the saltwater as a spiritual place as well as a place of natural abundance” It evokes the ocean in its most general sense.
 The Dambimangari chose this word to name the marine park for cultural reasons that respect the idea of saltwater without meaning just one place or one part of their traditional country.